singuerinc/www/_projects/audi-a1-me-gusta.md

 www: null
 priority: "priority-0"
 sitemap: false
+excerpt: We developed a web experience for Audi to showcase the customizable options of the A1 model.
+Users could visualize 850 car variants in a shared space, with the ability to share their favorites on social media.
+Due to limited computing power at the time, we used a simple algorithm to generate combinations instead of loading individual car images.
+The experience was built using Flash and FIVe3D since WebGL was not yet available until 2013.
 ---

 What if someone told you that he would like to visualize 850 variants of a car in a shared space?